Thanksgiving dinner: Regional differences

-There are many regional differences as to what gets served for Thanksgiving dinner.
+There are many regional differences in Thanksgiving dinners.
 Each state and region has its own preferences, starting with the stuffing or dressing traditionally served with the turkey.
 The common version is some form of mixture of white bread cubes, sage, onion, celery and parsley.
-Southerners generally make their dressing from cornbread, while those in other parts of the country may opt for wheat, rye, or sourdough bread as the base.
+Southerners generally make their dressing from cornbread, while those elsewhere may opt for wheat, rye, or sourdough bread as the base.
 The addition of ingredients such as oysters, apples, chestnuts, raisins, and sausage or the turkey's giblets may also reflect regional and historic differences.

-Other dishes likewise reflect the regional, cultural, or ethnic backgrounds of those who have come together for the meal.
-Many African Americans and Southerners serve baked macaroni and cheese and collard greens, along with chitterlings and sweet potato pie.
+Other dishes likewise reflect the regional, cultural, or ethnic backgrounds of those who came together for the meal.
+Many African Americans, Black Canadians and Southerners serve baked macaroni and cheese and collard greens, along with chitterlings and sweet potato pie.
 Sauerkraut is sometimes served in the Mid-Atlantic, especially by Baltimoreans of German and Eastern European descent.
-Many Midwesterners (such as Minnesotans) of Norwegian or Scandinavian descent set the table with lefse.
+Many Midwesterners (such as Minnesotans) and Pacific Northwest residents of Norwegian or Scandinavian descent set the table with lefse.
 Italian Americans often include antipasti, pasta, and lasagna dishes.

 Mexican Americans may serve their turkey with mole and roasted corn.
-In Puerto Rico, the Thanksgiving meal is completed with arroz con gandules (rice with pigeon peas) or arroz con maiz (rice with corn), pasteles (root tamales) stuffed with turkey, pumpkin-coconut crème caramel, corn bread with longaniza, potato salad, roasted white sweet potatoes and Spanish sparkling hard cider.
+One Mexican-American celebrity cook rubs the turkey with banana leaves and a spicy paste from Yucatán, and makes a chorizo, pecan, apple, and cornbread stuffing/dressing.
+In Puerto Rico, the Thanksgiving meal is completed with arroz con gandules (rice with pigeon peas), pasteles (root tamales), and potato salad.
 Turkey in Puerto Rico is often stuffed with mofongo.
 Cuban Americans traditionally serve the turkey alongside a small roasted pork and include white rice and black beans or kidney beans.
+In Hawaii, the day ties in with traditional Hawaiian period from November to January called Makahiki which, in a similar vein as Thanksgiving Day, was a period of giving thanks to God for "blessing," peace, or good crops, and an important part of this was feasts that featured roast pork, fish, sweet potatoes, nuts, and other vegetables.
+The similarity to the American one in colonial New England has similar origins of those living off the land happy to have a good crop and peace.
+Although celebration of American Thanksgiving dinner started in the 19th century on the islands, in 1946 Aloha Festivals became formalized, and Thanksgiving dinner can now be celebrated twice during this period.